 Yet the approval raises complex questions about Romania's position in a rapidly shifting security environment.
 As Commander (ret.)
 Sandu Valentin Mateiu told Digi24, if American forces launch combat operations from Romanian territory, Bucharest becomes a "co-belligerent" under international law—a status with profound implications for a country that has spent two decades carefully managing its post-communist integration into Western security structures.

 In Romania, as across Eastern Europe, the transition is not over—it's ongoing.
 The CSAT decision represents Romania's evolution from post-communist NATO newcomer to critical alliance anchor, but it also exposes the asymmetries that still define the relationship.
-Historian Anne Applebaum, speaking to G4Media, argued that Romania should leverage this moment to secure concessions from Washington—potentially including reinstatement in the visa waiver program, from which the Trump administration previously removed Romanian citizens.
+Historian Anne Applebaum, speaking to G4Media, argued that should leverage this moment to secure concessions from —potentially including reinstatement in the visa waiver program, from which the Trump administration previously removed Romanian citizens.